 M.S. in Community Health

 The Master of Science in Community Health prepares public health professionals to address public health issues in diverse populations.
-The curriculum fosters development of core public health competencies, training students to plan, implement, and evaluate rural health initiatives.
-Through coursework, research, and community engagement, students will acquire the practical skills necessary to respond to public health needs in rural settings.
-Program start date: Fall
+The curriculum fosters development of core public health competencies, training students to plan, implement, and evaluate both urban and rural health initiatives.
+Through coursework, research, and community engagement, students will acquire the practical skills necessary to respond to public health needs in both rural and urban settings.

 Minimum of 45 credit hours